Plant-Based Mushroom & walnut Paté

-I love potatoes and anything that is made with potatoes, from Russian potato salad to tortilla Española to Belgian pommes frites to campfire potatoes.
-Now that we have a fireplace – the second best thing you can have in the…
+I love potatoes!
+Anything that is made with potatoes.
+From Russian potato salad to tortilla Española to Belgian pommes frites to campfire potatoes.
+Now that we have a fireplace – the second-best invention after a dryer – we bake them…

 When baking sweet potatoes, the high heat causes their moisture to evaporate, and leaves their skin caramelized like candy – which is delicious – but overly sweet for me, so I like to mix them with spicy, sour or nutty flavors to reduce the sweetness.